 You can fix that by adding the following to your shell's config file (.bashrc,

 ~/.bash_profile is where you put the PATH export above).

 If you have Docker installed, you can build the image and use the container avoiding local Dart installation.

-In the project directory, run
+In the project directory, for x86 and x64 architectures, run

 docker build -t filiph/linkcheck .